West Dulwich: Schools

 West Dulwich has four state primary schools (Rosendale Primary School and three others) and one secondary school, Kingsdale Foundation School.
 There are a number of private schools in or near the area: Dulwich College, Dulwich Prep London, Oakfield Preparatory School, and Rosemead Preparatory School.

 Sport and leisure

-West Dulwich has a Non-League football club Wanderers F.C. who play at Belair Park.
-This club is famous for winning the FA Cup five times between 1872 and 1878.
+West Dulwich has a Non-League football club, Wanderers F.C., who play at Belair Park.
+The club is famous for winning the FA Cup five times between 1872 and 1878.

 Timeline

 Saxon Dulwich

 967 – Edgar the Peaceful granted Dilwihs to a thane named Earl Aelfheah.
 Dilwihs meant 'meadow where the dill grew'.